 As noted by Cruise Critic, the average price of a world cruise is between $13,000 and $40,000.

 A repositioning cruise is a great option for budget travelers who want to see the world without breaking the bank.
 The cruises typically take place in the off-seasons, such as the fall and the spring, and can be up to $50 cheaper per day than traditional cruises.
 As a general rule, one-way tickets are sold by cruise lines for repositioning cruises.

 One example is taking a train.

-There are a few different ways to go about using trains as your primary mode of transportation while sightseeing around the world.
+Assuming you want to take trains wherever you go, you can do so in a few different ways.
 There are a few specialized tour operators, such as Great Rail Journeys, that now provide round-the-world rail trips and rail passes to a wide range of destinations.

 You can travel across the country on Amtrak.
 S There are rail passes available for 15, 30, and 45 days, with options to travel across 8, 12, and 18 segments, respectively, for a total cost of $459, 9, and 9, respectively, for adults.

 Purchasing a rail pass is a common strategy for saving money while seeing a large portion of a continent, such as Europe.
 With unlimited travel across 28 European countries, the Eurail Global Pass is the only rail pass that allows international travelers to see the whole of Europe.
 You can purchase a global Eurail pass from the company's website at a variety of price points and validity periods, starting at 0 per person for six days of travel within a month.